3 ways to cope with a jealous spouse in a calm and rational manner.

 However, you can set boundaries with your spouse that will support his or her efforts to overcome jealousy.
 These boundaries can also help you two to move closer together again.
-Can You Live With Your Partner's Quirks?

 Here are three useful tips for setting boundaries with your jealous spouse:

 1. Set boundaries with an awareness of your own tendencies.
 You know best if you truly are innocent in this situation.
-Be very honest with yourself and own up to it if you are behaving in ways that could be triggering jealousy in your partner and undermining trust in your relationship.
+Be very honest with yourself and own up to it if you are behaving in ways that could be triggering jealousy in your partner and undermining trust in your marriage.

 This isn't about you "taking the blame."
 Instead, this is about you recognizing any tendencies that you have that might be playing a role in the tension and conflict that's present in your marriage.
 Do you like to flirt with others?
 As harmless and innocent as your motives may be to you, it's probable that your mate does not see this as harmless or innocent.
-Is Your Career Killing Your Marriage?

 Do you appreciate looking at and maybe commenting on attractive people's bodies?
 You may know that you're only looking, but your partner does not know this.
 When you look "too long" or "too longingly" at others, it can most certainly lead to jealousy and insecurity within your mate.